Adhikari-0/JWTAuthUsing_Spring_Boot/README.md

-#The API must expose routes where some are accessible without authentication while others require one.
-Below are the routes:
+<h1>The API must expose routes where some are accessible without authentication while others require one.
+Below are the routes:</h1>

 [POST] /auth/signup → Register a new user
 [POST] /auth/login → Authenticate a user